 Beyond the natural landscape, Guilin's ancient towns attract visitors who look for an authentic experience.
 This article will guide you to explore four ancient towns and give you insider tips on what you can do to experience unique folk customs and how to photograph.

-Nestling at the foot of the mountains and by the streams, Xingping Ancient Town boasts of being the most beautiful town along the Li River,
+Nestling at the foot of the mountains and by the streams, Xingping Ancient Town boasts of being the most beautiful town along the Li River.

-where the cultural relics retain their original appearances, including ancient bridges, pavilions and ferries, and the natural scenery is strikingly breathtaking.
+Its cultural relics retain their original appearances, including ancient bridges, pavilions and ferries, and the natural scenery is strikingly breathtaking.

 The Li River runs through Xingping Ancient Town, along which the peaks complement their reflections in the water.
 The highlights of Xingping Ancient Town include Nine-Horse Fresco Hill, the Lotus Cave, Lingbao Pavilion, Yellow Cloth Shoal and Xingping Ancient Street.
 The pattern on the back of a 20 yuan note is drawn from Xingping Ancient Town.

 Daxu Ancient Town was built in 200 AD, and the stone-slate-paved Daxu Old Street stretches 2 kilometers along the Li River, with archaic architectural buildings scattered along the street.

 A number of ancient handicraft workshops, such as woven bamboo workshops and straw sandals workshops still remain in Daxu Ancient Town, and the idle residents live a peaceful life, most of whom spend their time playing mah-jong or cards.

 The buildings of the Ming and Qing dynasties along the streets are brick-structured and have green tiled roofs.
 Each building is traditionally composed of the main gate, dooryard, main hall, wing rooms and backyard.
 The arch-shaped Wanshou Bridge was built in the Ming Dynasty, offering spectacular views of the Li River.